 2. Eat More Plant-based Foods

-Limiting your meat and dairy intake often has have a positive impact on both you and the environment.
-Eating more fruits, veggies, and whole grains will not only help reduce the demand for meat and dairy products, but you’ll also feel stronger, healthier, and more energetic, while reducing your risk for chronic diseases.
-You can decrease your meat consumption by almost 15 percent if you skip it just once per week.
+Limiting your meat and dairy intake often has a positive impact on both you and the environment.
+Eating more fruits, veggies, and whole grains will not only help reduce the demand for meat and dairy products, but you’ll also feel stronger, healthier, and more energetic while reducing your risk for chronic diseases.
 Follow Meatless Monday and Eating Well to get delicious recipes, tips, and meatless food challenges.

 3. Grow a Garden

 Studies show that gardening is a healthy lifestyle that can help with relaxation and stress relief, as well as weight control by adding healthy food choices.
 Growing your own garden at home provides you fresh, organic, pesticide-free produce and herbs to add flavor to any dish.
 Self-supplying many of your own veggies reduces the demand for non-local produce usually found in grocery stores.
 Environmentalists have coined the term “farm-to-table” in response to a larger discussion about “food miles.”
 Farm-to-table is championed in the locavore and environmental movement; Reducing the distance between where your food comes from to where your home is located is essential for food sustainability.